Bhavyakp321/python_tasks/README.md

 #### Usage

-1.It can be extremely useful when dealing with large datasets or when you want to generate values dynamically without consuming a lot of memory.
+1. It can be extremely useful when dealing with large datasets or when you want to generate values dynamically without consuming a lot of memory.
-2.Time Consumption is reduced.
+2. Time Consumption is reduced.

+####  Run the script

+Enter the number of employee details you want to generate when prompted.

 ### 2. Multiple Producer- Multiple Consumer